 Emotional Wholeness - Spiritual Wholeness - Social Wholeness

 At Sojourn we know it takes a village and we want to partner with you in raising brave and kind kids.
 We start with our mission of emotional, spiritual, and social wholeness.
 We have a strong commitment to come alongside your children and teach them that they are loved, seen, heard, and believed in by their community.
 We will not indoctrinate them with harmful teachings and we will give them so much space to be exactly who they are.
 Our vision is a community of children who are alive in the truth that they are loved, liberated, and empowered.
-Click the button below to check out our resources page where you'll find all kinds of goodness to help you on your journey of parenting with wholeness in mind.
+Click the button below to check out our resources page where you'll find examples of content we use in our curriculum on Sunday mornings as well as all kinds of other resources to help you on your path to wholeness in parenting.

 Do you have kids and are thinking about trying out Sojourn?

 Below you'll find some helpful information about what to expect when you show up with your family.